Last updated on September 25th, 2018.

 If you are a Bangladesh citizen or have a Bangladesh visa in your passport, you can take a direct bus to Dhaka which will make your border crossing a bit more organized and faster.
 If you need Bangladesh visa, I strongly recommend taking ticket only till the border.
 The visa process can extend because of the bureaucracy and queue.
 The buses have a certain schedule to follow, so they might not wait long hours for one person.

-Below is a map with the most important cities mentioned in this post (yellow stars):
+I made a Google map with the most important cities mentioned in this post (marked with yellow stars) :

 Where to get bus tickets to Bangladesh in Kolkata?